 You've protected your pipes and property and your emergency plan is ready, so hopefully you'll have no problems, but how do you actually know if you've got a leak in the first place?

 If you're thinking of water spectacularly shooting up out of the ground, you may be disappointed.
 Unfortunately, not all leaks are that obvious.
 Hidden eaks that seep water away unnoticed are one of the most common reasons for unexpectedly high water bills.

-If your bills are higher than you expect or you have a much higher meter read it's the first tell-tale signs of a leak.
+If your bills are higher than you expect, or you have a much higher meter read than expected, it could be the first tell-tale signs of a leak.
 If you think there might be a leak on your premises, there's a four-step process for checking.
 Here's our quick guide to making sure a leak doesn't go unnoticed.

 If you do have a leak, as you're responsible for the water pipes on your property, it's down to you to get it fixed.
 It also means you have to pay for water lost from the leak as it's water recorded as used on the water meter.